Elfrid Payton

-Elfrid Payton Jr. (born February 22, 1994) is an American professional basketball player for the Fort Wayne Mad Ants of the NBA G League.
-He played college basketball at University of Louisiana at Lafayette, where in 2014 he won the Lefty Driesell Award as the National College Defensive Player of the Year.
-Payton was drafted with the 10th overall pick in the 2014 NBA draft by the Philadelphia 76ers, but was then traded to the Orlando Magic.
+Elfrid Payton Jr. (born February 22, 1994) is an American professional basketball player who last played for the New Orleans Pelicans of the National Basketball Association (NBA).
+He played college basketball for the Louisiana Ragin' Cajuns, winning the Lefty Driesell Award as the national college defensive player of the year in 2014.
+Payton was selected by the Philadelphia 76ers with the 10th overall pick in the 2014 NBA draft, but was then traded to the Orlando Magic.

 College career

 Payton was an unheralded recruit from John Ehret High School in Jefferson Parish, Louisiana.
 He chose to attend Louisiana–Lafayette, and after a promising freshman season in 2011–12, Payton came into his own as a sophomore in 2012–13.
 He averaged 15.9 points, 5.6 rebounds, 5.5 assists and 2.4 steals per game and was named first team All-Sun Belt Conference.

 After his breakout sophomore season, Payton was a late addition to Team USA's U19 World Championships Trials Roster to compete in the 2013 FIBA Under-19 World Championship.
 After making the team, Payton started in all nine games for Team USA, on a team loaded with talent including other players such as Marcus Smart, Aaron Gordon, Jahlil Okafor and Jarnell Stokes.
 The team ultimately defeated the Serbian team led by Vasilije Micić and won the gold medal, going 9–0 in the tournament.

 As a junior in 2013–14, Payton emerged as one of the top defensive players in college basketball.
 He raised his averages to 19.2 points, 5.9 assists, 6.0 rebounds and 2.3 steals per game and led the Ragin' Cajuns to the 2014 NCAA Tournament.
 He was again named first team All-Sun Belt and was the conference Defensive Player of the Year.
 At the end of the season, he was named the National Defensive Player of the Year by winning the Lefty Driesell Award.

 In April 2014, Payton declared for the NBA draft, forgoing his final year of college eligibility.